Xionse/SecureLock/README.md

 ## Support
 If you need help with SecureLock, please don't hesitate to reach out.
 Our support team is always here to help you with any questions or concerns you may have.

+## Contributing
+If you're interested in contributing to SecureLock, please contact us.
+We're always looking for talented developers and security experts to help us build the best password manager on the market.